bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-07-09-Mindfulness_Harvard_2026_07_09.md

 * basing oneself in physical reality.

-* consider each thought without judging it.
+* considering each arising thought without judging it.